torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 always
     Attempt to allocate huge pages every time we need a new page;
+    Always try PMD-sized huge pages first, and fall back to smaller-sized huge pages if the PMD-sized huge page allocation fails;

 never
     Do not allocate huge pages.
 Note that ``madvise(..., MADV_COLLAPSE)``